 For pet behavior videos, please visit the Animal Behavior Resources Institute.

 Health care is expensive whether it’s for people or pets.
 Health insurance provides added financial security for your pet’s health and well being.
 Trying to decide if pet health insurance is right for you?
-Refer to the OVMA Pet Insurance InfoSheet.
+Refer to the OVMA Pet Insurance webpage.

 For more information on Ontario pet health insurance companies, refer to the following links.

 Concerned about losing your pet?
 A microchip is a small chip that is implanted in your pet to provide permanent identification in the event your pet should get lost.
-The microchip has an alphanumeric code unique to your pet that provides the information needed to contact you to arrange a reunion.

 For more information please refer to 24petwatch.com.